arkeo01/B-HackersCFD/README.md

 ![Credits- its-mayank](https://github.com/arkeo01/B-HackersCFD/blob/master/Election_helper_Component.png)

-## Challenges to be encountered
-Though being developed and improved by a very vibrant community, Blockchain Technology is currently in its infancy and hence in the process of developing a system for conducting elections on blockchain following are the challenges that lie in front of us:

-#### 1. Scalability :
-India, with a population of over 1.3 billion with a voting population in millions the scale at which elections are conducted is massive.
-Currently, the no. of transactions processed per second are in the range of 3-20.
-Hence building a system with this big of a scale where millions of transactions are supposed to be performed simultaneously is a humongous challenge.

-#### 2. Privacy :
-Ensuring that each person votes in a very secure manner without the risk of being tampered and more importantly keeping in mind the principle of secrecy of the voter is again a challenge which is to be solved. **zk-SNARKS may be used to solve this problem**
+## Note on scalability :
+As it is very well known that scalability is a huge challenge that currently lies in front of the blockchain community it presents a challenge in this system as well.
+Currently the number of transactions per second in the Ethereum network is in the range of 3-10 transactions per second.
+Though there is no generalized method for scaling known yet, but few solutions do show some hope which may be the answer to scalability for this application.
+Currently we are thinking of implementing the technique of sharding of the blockchain but **this is not finalized and may be changed** depending on further implementation details of this project.

 ## Tentative Implementation